DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged backup 3.md

 **2 giant spiders** have spun a nest of webs between the trees and underbrush here, occupying an area of 120 square feet.
 On the ground, under dead leaves and conifer needles, lies a pile of parched bones and scraps of metal.
 Among these is a **+1 warhammer of lesser undead detection**.
 This _intelligent weapon_ glows with an indigo-blue light in the presence (50-ft. radius) of lesser undead (zombies, skeletons, ghouls -- anything HD 2 or less).
 The hammer will urge its wielder to destroy such foul vermin, "...in the name of Thor!"
 Other items include a rusted suit of chain mail, a cracked kite shield emblazoned with a green dragon, and the buckles and clasps of garments long since rotted.

-**Spider, Giant (medium-sized) x 2:** _(These neutral creatures' vital stats are HD 3d8, HP 13, AC 15, Move 30 ft., 20 ft. climb.
-Their saves are physical.
-They attack with a bite for 1d6 points of damage.
-Their bite injects venom for 1d6 additional damage, save negates.
-If the first save fails, an additional save is required one round later.
-If the second save also fails, the victim suffers an additional 1d4 damage and paralyzation for 1d6 hours.
-These spiders also can throw a web 8 times per day as per the web spell*.
-XP: 52+3)_
+**Spider, Giant (medium-sized) x 2:** _(These neutral creatures’ vital stats are Level 3(d8), HP 13 each, AC 15, MV 30 ft., climb 20 ft., disposition neutral.
+Their primary attributes are physical.
+They attack with a bite for 1d6 damage, and their bite injects venom that deals 1d6 additional damage on a failed save; a second save is required one round later, and failure inflicts 1d4 damage and paralyzation for 1d6 hours.
+They can also throw a web 8 times per day as per the web spell.
+XP: 52+3.)_

 * see PHB for more information.